Category

 Does the 'English Brain' Really Exist?
 Code-Switching and Language Processing

-You've heard about building an 'English brain'—but is it real science or just marketing language?
-Here's what neuroscience says about language processing in Fujieda's immersion programs.
+Is the 'English brain' real science or just marketing language?
+Here's what neuroscience says about language processing and immersion in Fujieda.

 Read more →